kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 Before modle is saved into exteranl database, it needs to validate data.
 When validation fails, it must notifies by using event.
 View must respond to validation event and notifies user.

 ### V
 This is the place which easily becomes chaotic because vanilla Backbone puts much burden to View.
-In Marionette, it is less loaded thanks to Controller, but still you want to be careful.

 #### Render html
 When you define View, you will speficy which template to use.
-Template value is fetched by a model that View holds and then rendered a html.
+Template value is fetched by a model that View holds and rendered as html document.

 #### Define mapping of DOM and event
 You can define what action of user for DOM elements do what in View.
 This is done by `events` propety.
 I don't want to go detail about this since implementation is not the the subject of post, but just briefly showing an example.